aungureanu614/mern-template/README.md

 # Thinkful Full Stack Template

-A template for developing and deploying full stack JavaScript apps.
+A template for developing and deploying Javascript apps using the Mongo-Express-React-Node (MERN) stack.
 Supports ES2015 on the client and server-side.

 ## Getting started